 Types of website migration#

-Host-to-host migration
+Host-to-host migration#

 The most common type.
 You are moving your website from one hosting provider to another.
 The domain name stays the same.
 The content stays the same.
 Only the server changes.
+If you are migrating away from a legacy budget host, the export step is usually the hardest part – how to backup a WordPress site from IONOS covers it for WordPress sites on IONOS, GoDaddy, Bluehost, and similar shared hosts.

 What moves: